Skip to main content

 • Encrypted search systems where query results are inherently approximate

 This paper establishes the type-theoretic foundations.
-Key insight: the mapping from latent → observed isn’t just noise—it’s a structural property that we can reason about formally.
+The mapping from latent to observed isn’t just noise.
+It’s a structural property we can reason about formally.

 Property: Many-to-one mapping creates indistinguishability